TriDvaRas/Civilizator/README.md

 Discord bot for randoming sets of Civilization V civs for each player.
 Bot is primarily meant to be used in small servers by friends companies and just to make the game fun.

-Bot's idea is make random Civilization games less random and more interesting.
+Bot's idea is to make random Civilization games less random and more interesting.
 Instead of giving each player one random civ bot gives them pool of 1-6 civs to pick from.
 Prior to this civs can also be baned so no one can get them.
 Bot also supports rerolling: if more than 70% of players vote to reroll all players would get a new pool of civs to pick from!

-Bot uses embed-reactions UI so you can almost forget about typing commands and just press buttons.
-Bot collects statistics of played games.
-It will be made public when enough games are played.

 [Invite Link](https://discord.com/oauth2/authorize?client_id=719933714423087135&scope=bot&permissions=268495952)